by Lea Rittenhouse Posted Mar 12, 2015

 The heart of this rule is best explained with the perspective of the camper coming alone in view.
 With about eight campers per cabin, we want to avoid a minority of campers in the cabin who don’t know each other.

-Although it may be surprising, about 50 percent of our campers come alone.
+About half of our campers come alone, and have plenty of opportunities to make friends after they arrive!
 However, one of the common reasons parents end up canceling their child from camp is their child doesn’t have anyone to go with them.

 Check out a related blog post by Pine Cove’s former Executive Director of Ministries, Kevin East, about sending your camper alone to camp.